krasimir/stent/README.md

 machine.addTodo({ title: 'Fix that damn bug' })
 ```

-There are a couple of points that we have to make - the *state object* in the context of Stent is a vanilla JavaScript object literal.
+The *state* in the context of Stent is a vanilla JavaScript object literal.
 The only one reserved property is `name` which represents the state's name.
-We may add whatever we want inside.
+Everything else depends on our business logic.
 In the example above that's the `todos` array.

-The handler function accepts the previous state and should return the new state in a immutable fashion.
+The handler function accepts the previous state and should return a new state in a immutable fashion.
 Same as the [Redux's reducer](http://redux.js.org/docs/basics/Reducers.html), whatever we return becomes the new state.
-Adding a new todo is a synchronous operation for us so we don't need an additional state and we may stay into `idle` state.

 The actual todo item is passed to the `addTodo` method of the machine and comes as a second argument of the handler.

 Stent also accepts a generator function as a handler.
 That's inspired by the [redux-saga](https://redux-saga.js.org/) project.
 The generators have couple of interesting characteristics and this library uses two of them - the ability to generate multiple results and the ability to *pause* the execution.